 Premarital and Marital Property Agreements are contracts between you and your spouse or spouse-to-be that can have a great deal of importance.
 A signed, written agreement between the two of you that allocates debts and property into either the community or separate property column will determine how each piece of property is treated in the event that your marriage ends in a divorce.
 We hear about premarital agreements or “prenuptial” agreements all the time in the media when rich, famous people get married.
-However, these sort of agreements are not just for the uber-wealthy.
+However, these sorts of agreements are not just for the uber-wealthy.

 A premarital agreement will go into effect the day that your marriage begins.
 Most people that enter into these agreements do so to limit the amount of property or debt the community estate will accumulate over the course of their marriage.
 On the other hand, if you and your spouse were to enter into a similar agreement during the course of your marriage it would be known as a marital property agreement.
 Essentially both documents are the same, it is just a matter of when the agreement comes into being- before or after the marriage has started.